 Reactide is more of a one-click setup that installs and runs a custom browser simulator, an integrated node server, and offers hot module re-loading by default.

 Because of the live reloading within the development environment, you do not need to do a flip flop between code files and browser to check the changes made.

 Reactide is a cross-platform, open-source, free-to-use tool and can be downloaded for Windows, macOS, Ubuntu, and Debian.

 Github link – React IDE for web development

 Webstorm is the product of a company named JetBrains which is developing such tools for the last ~18 years.
 The track record seems to be good around continuous product upgrades as well as customer support.

-For unit testing you can run tests with Protractor, Karma, Mocha with live status update in the editor.
-Other key features include very ergonomically designed UI to work with Mercurial, VCS, GitHub, Git, changes review etc. and much more.
+For unit testing, you can run tests with Protractor, Karma, Mocha with a live status update in the editor.
+Other key features include very ergonomically designed UI to work with Mercurial, VCS, GitHub, Git, changes review, etc., and much more.